-Today's houses are built primarily with cement, sand, concrete blocks and steel, but there is still are large part of the population that use lumber and zinc roof.
-This is still the cheapest option.
+Today's houses are built primarily with cement, sand, concrete blocks and steel, but there is still a large part of the population that use lumber and zinc roof.
+This is because it is still the cheapest option.

-Click on each picture for a larger view!
+You are welcome to click on each picture for a larger view

 |My dear old Manning's School, (Georgian Architecture)||Chantilly's Big Cotton Tree.
 OH NO!!
 Not a house, but a beautiful tree I just wanted to post :-)|

 And, as I said before, these are just some of homes of average Jamaicans, we do have some that are a lot more elaborate, and yes, some a lot more humble as well, it depends a lot on where you go across the country.